-• TechNet believes systemic inequities exist in American society.
-TechNet supports both private sector and public policy solutions that help close racebased opportunity gaps beginning with six key areas: education, employment, health, finance, including access to capital for entrepreneurs, housing, and the Administration of Justice.
-Systemic inequalities in these six areas perpetuate broader inequalities in our society, hold back individual and business success, undermine family stability, and hinder economic growth.
+- TechNet believes systemic inequities exist in American society.
+TechNet supports both private sector and public policy solutions that help close opportunity gaps beginning with six key areas: education, employment, health, finance, including access to capital for entrepreneurs, housing, and the administration of justice.
+Systemic inequalities in these six areas perpetuate broader inequalities in our society, hold back individual and business success and hinder economic growth. - TechNet believes Black lives matter and stands in solidarity with Black Americans and peaceful efforts to focus attention on the issue of systemic racism and inequities. - TechNet believes Congress and the Administration should work together to craft a bipartisan, comprehensive policing reform bill to address systemic racism and inequities in the administration of justice nationwide.

-• TechNet applauds the 2020 Supreme Court decision ruling on Title VII of the Civil Rights Act, which prohibits discrimination against LGTBQ+ workers, and urges Congress to pass legislation achieving full equality under the law for LGBTQ+ Americans.
+- TechNet urges Congress to work together with the private sector to remove institutional barriers to opportunity and move more swiftly toward full equality in our civic life and in our economy for all Americans. - TechNet believes the right to vote is fundamental, and that every citizen should have free, fair, and safe access to the ballot box. - TechNet applauds the 2020 Supreme Court decision ruling on Title VII of the Civil Rights Act, which prohibits discrimination against LGTBQ+ workers, and urges Congress to pass legislation achieving full equality under the law for LGBTQ+ Americans. - TechNet supports efforts to codify marriage equality.

-• TechNet supports promoting a highly qualified, more diverse workforce by ensuring historically Black colleges and universities (HBCUs), predominantly Black institutions (PBIs), Hispanic serving institutions (HSIs), and Tribal Colleges and Universities have the appropriate federal support to offer their students sufficient opportunities in the STEM disciplines, or science, technology, engineering, and math.
-TechNet also believes the private sector has an important role to play in both supporting and focusing their recruitment efforts on these institutions.

-• TechNet supports policies and programs that focus on engaging and providing opportunities for underrepresented communities, namely students and workers, by cultivating skills in STEM and computer science.

-• TechNet encourages the National Science Foundation to more equitably allocate funding for research with a focus on early childhood and to support research on the factors that encourage or discourage girls to engage in STEM activities, including computer science.
-TechNet also supports increased funding for programs that help girls learn computer science. • TechNet supports legislation that improves corporate governance by increasing transparency of the racial, ethnic, and gender composition of their boards of directors, nominees for the boards of directors, and executive officers.
-TechNet also supports the public disclosure of any plan to promote racial, ethnic, and gender diversity among these groups.

-• TechNet supports diversity, equity, and inclusion training throughout the American workforce.
+- TechNet supports promoting a highly qualified, more diverse workforce by ensuring Historically Black Colleges and Universities (HBCUs), Predominantly Black Institutions (PBIs), Hispanic Serving Institutions (HSIs), and Tribal Colleges and Universities have the appropriate federal support to offer their students sufficient opportunities in the STEM disciplines, or science, technology, engineering, and math.
+TechNet also believes the private sector has an important role to play in both supporting and focusing its recruitment efforts on these institutions. - TechNet supports policies and programs that focus on engaging and providing opportunities for underrepresented communities, namely students and workers, by cultivating skills in STEM and computer science. - TechNet encourages the National Science Foundation to more equitably allocate funding for research with a focus on early childhood and to support research on the factors that encourage or discourage girls to engage in STEM activities, including computer science.
+TechNet also supports increased funding for programs that help girls learn computer science. - TechNet supports legislation that improves corporate governance by increasing transparency of the racial, ethnic, and gender composition of their boards of directors, nominees for the boards of directors, and executive officers.
+TechNet also supports the public disclosure of any plan to promote racial, ethnic, and gender diversity among these groups. - TechNet supports diversity, equity, and inclusion training throughout the American workforce.

-IV.
+III.
 Research and Development

-It is important that federal tax and budget policy renew investments in private sector research and development (R&D) to ignite innovation and create jobs, especially as the United States emerges from the COVID-19 pandemic and focuses on economic recovery and cementing our global competitiveness.
+It is important that federal tax and budget policy renew investments in private sector research and development (R&D) to ignite innovation, create jobs, and increase our global competitiveness.
 TechNet supports: